-Game parks, desert landscapes, dramatic rock formations and desolate coastlines
+Game parks, enormous dunes, dramatic rock formations and desolate coastlines

-A wild and wonderful tailor-made safari holiday in Namibia can include remote sand dunes, the famous Skeleton Coast, and unique game reserves.
+A wild and wonderful tailor-made Namibia safari holiday can include remote sand dunes, the famous Skeleton Coast, and unique game reserves.

 Far & Wild Customer Reviews